SifaKasena/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions - sets the mode of file hello same as file olleh 11-directories_permissions - adds execute permission to all subdirectories of the current working directory 12-directory_permissions - creates directory my_dir with permissions 751
+10-mirror_permissions - sets the mode of file hello same as file olleh 11-directories_permissions - adds execute permission to all subdirectories of the current working directory 12-directory_permissions - creates directory my_dir with permissions 751 13-change_group - changes the group of file hello to school